Thoughts ii re. 2026 Lancaster Philosophy of Psychiatry Work in Progress Workshop

 - (and now have a copy c/o and thanks to Alessandra) and am grateful to being pointed to de Haan:

 An Enactive Approach to PsychiatryI will (must) return to these papers.
-That morning, I'd opined (as on 'X') how the -
+Earlier on Hodges' model, I'd opined (as on 'X') how the -

 - medical